Avdhootpande95/FINA-AI/readme.txt

 Structured Output: The final document is professional, featuring a disclaimer at the beginning and end, and a quarter-wise roadmap of investments and expected returns.

-Links:
+Links and Files:
 Presentation (PPT): www.canva.com/design/DAGzkDfGGuk/SAhvYkBIRvLykJYqUMDKhQ

 Frontend (Figma): hub-notch-15745167.figma.site

 Note: This is just the frontend prototype and does not demonstrate the real agentic AI's functionality.

-Demo Video: The video is saved as demo.mp4
+Demo Video: The video is saved as demo_AI.mp4.

+Sample Conversation: A sample conversation between a user and the AI is saved as CONVO.JSON